Here Are My Go-To AI Tools

 🎁Free:

-Napkin [NEW] can automatically turn walls of text into catchy visuals like diagrams, infographics, etc. For design-challenged people like myself, it’s a superb way to illustrate concepts with minimal effort.
+Napkin automatically turns walls of text into catchy visuals like diagrams, infographics, etc. For design-challenged people like myself, it’s a superb way to illustrate concepts with minimal effort.

 💵 Paid:

-Genspark Super Agent [NEW]: A robust agent that can orchestrate many tools to complete complex, multi-step tasks.
-You get 200 free monthly credits to try it, but you’ll likely need the paid plan for bigger tasks.
+Genspark Super Agent: A robust agent that can orchestrate dozens of tools to complete complex, multi-step tasks.
+You get free monthly credits to try it, but you’ll likely need the paid plan for bigger tasks.

 🫵 Over to you…